 I decided to put my traveling and other adventurous experiences on paper.
 I am finding a lot of joy in simply documenting my experiences and going back to read about them.
 This blog is meant to be a very humble journal that I want to share with anyone who is interested to see what Suzie Jeon thinks about her own experiences and travel 🙂 Nothing more and nothing less!

 My interest in travel and the rest of the going-on’s outside of Los Angeles, California is simply put, an interest in finding out more about myself.
 It turns out that my passion for travel, history, nature, culture, and other people is motivated by my selfish desire to better understand what makes me feel at peace and fulfilled.
-31 years old, carrier of student debt, and living the draining life as a social worker, I find myself getting shoved into an air tight box that doesn’t allow for imagination or creative expression.
+32 years old, carrier of student debt, and living the draining life as a social worker and therapist, I find myself getting shoved into an air tight box that doesn’t allow for imagination or creative expression.
 The rote routine that so many of us have to adhere to in order to survive has sometimes made me numb to others, and to beautiful enlightening experiences that I need to thrive as a human being.

 Quite candidly, family, financial circumstances, career, routine; these are things that I am both grateful for but feel burdened by from time to time.
 Life can feel so manufactured by the constant cycle of production and consumption.
 We spend most of our hours working to produce money to buy not only the things that we need (food, clothing, shelter), but the things that we THINK we need (fancy food, expensive clothes, and bigger houses).
 The amount of time and energy spent on such things leaves us feeling depleted, colorless, and cold.
 I am guilty of indulging in said things and am looking for ways to partake in a more sensible balanced way.
 God knows it is hard, but I remind myself that the things that make me truly happy aren’t actually THINGS.
 They are people, experiences, and existing with a sense of inner harmony.